Variation-aware Vision Token Dropping for Faster Large Vision-Language Models: Additional Experimental Results

-This section presents comprehensive experimental results on LLaVA-1.5-7B, providing a detailed analysis of the pruning layer selection strategies of V$^2$Drop.
+\textbf{Supplementary Results on Pruned Layers Selection.} This section presents comprehensive experimental results on LLaVA-1.5-7B, providing a detailed analysis of the pruning layer selection strategies of V$^2$Drop.
 Table~\ref{tab:ablation2} comprehensively lists performance metrics across multiple benchmarks, including GQA, SQA, POPE, MME, MMB, and TextVQA, with all experiments retaining 192 visual tokens.
 These findings further validate the robustness of V$^2$Drop under various pruning layer combinations.
 The table also includes comparisons with baseline methods such as FastV, SparseVLM, and PDrop, highlighting the consistent superiority of V$^2$Drop across different configurations.
+For more intuitive visualizations, please refer to the main discussion in §4.3.